sharafian/ogs-helper/README.md

 When the extension detects you've entered analyze mode it exits and puts you in think mode instead, locking the board in order to force you to read.

-## Think, Mark, Think!

-[Inserts this meme](https://knowyourmeme.com/memes/think-mark) when entering think mode.
-This is basically a joke feature but I find it pretty amusing when combined with "Replace Analyze with Think."
-So maybe I'll keep it in.

 # TODOs

 - [x] Use a non-interval based way of adding button/toggling analyze mode